How much tax do I have to pay?

 The General Consumption Tax Act provides for two main types of taxes

-These are General Consumption Tax (GCT) and Special Consumption Tax (SCT).
+These are the General Consumption Tax (GCT) and Special Consumption Tax (SCT).

 Since October 22, 1991, the General Consumption Tax (GCT) and Special Consumption Tax (SCT) have replaced several duties and taxes, e.g., Excise Duty, CARICOM Duty, Consumption Duty, Entertainment Duty, Retail Sales Tax, Hotel Accommodation Tax and Telephone Service Tax.

-GCT is paid on goods and services except those items that are zero-rated and those that are exempted from GCT.
-Zero rated items are items that attract 0% GCT.
+GCT is paid on goods and services except for those items that are zero-rated and those that are exempted from GCT.
+Zero-rated items are items that attract 0% GCT.
 Exempted items are items that do not attract GCT.

 Most items attract only GCT, while some attract both GCT and SCT.